JeromeA/LispIdeaPlugin/NOTES.md

 PsiNameIdentifierOwner, not only for packages (the string token includes quotes and escape characters) but also for symbols (the token may contain the package name).

+## Business code in LispSymbol and LispSexp

+A LispSymbol can be a variable name or a function name, and it can be either a definition or a usage.

+However, the package management code can't be in LispSymbol, because the same package can be referenced by either a symbol or a string.

+**Solution 1**: package management code is at LispSexp level, which can contain either a symbol or a string.
+Problem:
+MemberInplaceRenamer.performRefactoringRename() is skipping our LispSymbol when renaming a symbol, because there is a parent (the LispSexp) that is also a PsiNameIdentifierOwner in the renaming range.

+**Solution 2**: add package management code at both symbol and string level, and call the same code from there.

+**Solution 3**: move all the code to LispSexp, for both symbol and package management.

+Conclusion: we switched from Solution 1 to Solution 3.

 ## Find usages

 Find usages is completely unrelated to usage highlighting.
 It is based on LispFindUsagesProvider.